Stability theory of game-theoretic group feature explanations for machine learning models: Introduction

-\item [(P3)] Computing conditional game values is infeasible when the predictor dimension is large (which is the case in many applications) in light of the curse of dimensionality; see \cite{Hastie et al}.
-There are many methods that attempt to approximate conditional expectation (or game); see \cite{Scott2005,Goodfellow2014,aas2021,olsen}.
-Others replace the game with one that mimics the conditioning by utilizing the model structure such as in the case of TreeSHAP \cite{LundbergTreeSHAP}.
-The aforementioned methods have limited success due to issues caused by high dimensionality.
+\item [$(ii)$] In light of the curse of dimensionality, computing conditional game values is typically infeasible when the predictor dimension is large, which is the case in many applications; see \cite{Hastie et al}.
+There are several methods that attempt to approximate conditional games; see \cite{aas2021,olsen}.
+Others replace the game with one that attempts to mimic the conditioning such as in the case of the path-dependent TreeSHAP algorithm \cite{LundbergTreeSHAP,LundbergIntTreeShap}, or assume predictor independence such as KernelSHAP \cite{LundbergLee}, which effectively results in estimating the marginal explanations.
+The aforementioned methods have limited success and no theoretical guarantees on estimation accuracy.

+\item [$(iii)$] Given a model with highly dependent features, additive explainers spread any meaningful contributions (of latent variables) across dependent components, which can lead to rendering their individual explanations extremely minuscule; see \citep{Kumar2020,aas,MartingroupShapley}, and \S \ref{sec::examples}.
+As a consequence, this affects the ranking of individual features based on their explanations.
+Some informative dependent features may be ranked lower in the list, while less informative, and often independent, features are ranked higher.

 \end{itemize}